-DEWALT is a prominent company in the power tool industry.
+DEWALT is a prominent company in the power tool and hand tool industry.
 They bring out some of the best products in the field.
 Hobbyists as well as professional builders who need the finest cordless drills and drivers available are not disappointed with this company.
 Once you are entangled in one manufacturer’s network of power tools, it would be more cost-effective and advantageous if you stick with them instead of having multiple products by different makers.

 Table of Contents:

 1. DEWALT DCD791D2 20V MAX XR Li-Ion 0.5″ 2.0Ah Brushless Compact Drill/Driver Kit

 The DEWALT DCD791D2 20V MAX XR Li-Ion 0.5″ 2.0Ah Brushless Compact Drill/Driver Kit comes with a brushless motor which makes this an excellent professional tool.

 A brushless motor operates double the amount of time in just a single charge.
 In addition brushless motor also runs much cooler, and has much more power compared to a regular brushed motor.

 Also, the very first thing you’ll probably notice about the DCD791D2 is that it is lightweight.
 Weighing only 3.4 lbs. this power tool is a very handy and small drill that can fit comfortably in your hand.